stibrew/RaspberryPi/README.md

 ## RaspberryPi
-Scripts for Basic Raspberry Pi Projects
+Basic Raspberry Pi Projects to get started with

 ### Projects
-#### motionDetection.py
+#### MotionDetection
-Program to detect motion in a scene using the raspberry pi camera and opencv
+Program to detect motion in a scene using the raspberry pi camera and opencv.
+Make sure the necessary programs are installed.
+This project is idle for birds/animals watching in garden or surveillance of a place for intruders.